django-girls-switzerland/static-website-tutorial-english/chapter1/preparation.md

 Don't close the Terminal after this, you will need it again later!

-### A Github Repository
+### Create a Github Repository

 We know already that Github is a place to store youre versioned code projects.
-Every project has a so called Repository.
+Every project has a so called 'repository'.
 This is a special kind of Folder that also stores the different versions and changes you made to your files.
 The magic thing behind this is an invisible subfolder with the name .git

-On GitHub we will know createa new Repository and then clone this to our own computer, so that it appears in our filesystem.
+On GitHub we will know create a new repository and then clone this to our own computer, so that it appears in our file system.

 In your browser go to `https://github.com/new` \(if you get a 404 error, you will have to login first\).
 You only have to fill in the field called repository as follows: `username.github.io` with your own Github username instead of the word username.
 Make sure that the part before the first dot is exactly the same as your Github username.
 This is because Github will only display the files of the repository called exactly like this as a website \(the other directories will just be displayed as code files\) on `http://username.github.io`.
-Then press Create Repository
+Then press 'Create Repository'.

 Now you can go back to the Terminal and clone the repository you just created to youre computer with the command line commands below.
 To do this always replace username with your Github username, and replace Your Name and you@example.com with your name and email address.
 The lines that don't start with a dollar sign '$' are not meant to be typed by you, they are the answers of the computer to your commands.
 Your Terminal should respond more or less the same way as in the example below.